Type Iax supernova: SN 1181

 SN 1181 was observed by Chinese and Japanese astronomers in 1181 AD.
 The amateur astronomer Dana Patchick first discovered the nebula Pa 30 with WISE.
 The nebula Pa 30 was connected to SN 1181 by astronomers and has the central star IRAS 00500+6713.
-The central star is an oxygen-rich Wolf–Rayet star and is the result of a merger of a CO (carbon-oxygen) white dwarf and an ONe (oxygen–neon–magnesium) white dwarf in a type Iax supernova.
+The central star is an oxygen-rich Wolf–Rayet star and is the result of a merger of a CO (carbon-oxygen) white dwarf and an ONe (oxygen–neon–magnesium) white dwarf in a Type Iax supernova.
 This makes IRAS 00500+6713 a confirmed zombie star.
-Pa 30 and IRAS 00500+6713 is the only known remnant of a type Iax in the Milky Way.
+Pa 30 and IRAS 00500+6713 is the only known remnant of a Type Iax in the Milky Way.

+LP 40-365 stars

+LP 40-365, as well as a few other low-mass white dwarfs, were found to have an atmospheric composition dominated by neon, oxygen and magnesium.
+Other elements were also detected.
+The composition suggests that these objects were the result of a thermonuclear explosion, possibly a type Iax supernova.
+A electron-capture supernova is another possibility.